FasterSoftwareDeveloper/Safino-Offline-Password-Saver-Android-Studio/README.md

 - ✅ Commercial use of the APK
 - ✅ Full freedom to reuse any Java code or class without restrictions

-Just follow the policy: don’t reshare the `.swb` file, especially on YouTube.
+Just follow the policy: don’t reshare the complete source code without changes, especially on YouTube.

 ---